 - Understand what medium of internal communication is best for your current objective.
 Need an answer from a colleague for a yes or no question?
 Send them a message in your internal chat.
 Need a comprehensive report on the results of last week's company meeting?
 Send your request in an email.

 6. Borrow team members for meetings and projects

 One of the most common questions asked by businesses everywhere is “how do we manage teams in different locations?”
 If your sales teams in Europe and North America are having a remote meeting, bring in a developer from both locations.
 The intersection of different teams from different locations will help to facilitate better understanding between offices and departments.

 If your marketing team is working on a new campaign, bring in someone from QA to give feedback.
 They might bring in a new perspective that you hadn’t even considered.
 Worst case scenario: they go back to the QA team with a better understanding of what marketing does all day, and they share this knowledge with their team.

 Social media is a great tool for publicizing your product and building your brand, but nobody wants to be on a platform that’s just filled with marketers and bots sending tracked links to each other.
 The purpose of social media is to connect.
 If your team feels comfortable connecting with the company brand on social media, it will make it easier for them to organically connect with customers on the same platforms.

-Encourage everyone to lose their fear of social media.
+Encourage remote team collaboration and make sure that your employees lose their fear of social media.
 Active and fearless posting from your teams will help to unite your company across offices, as well as display a great example of your company to your followers and customers.

 A company Instagram is a great place to post pictures of your office, of your team eating lunch together, your company picnic, or even your employee pets.
 This might be one of the only opportunities your teams may have to explore the lives of their colleagues.
 An Instagram can be good for your brand, but it can also be great for your company’s sense of community.